stephansnyt/drone-gcr/DOCS.md

 Use this plugin to build and push Docker images to the Google Container Registry (GCR).
-In order to use GCR you will first need billing enabled and generate a [JSON token](https://developers.google.com/console/help/new/#serviceaccounts).
+Please read the GCR [documentation](https://cloud.google.com/container-registry/) before you begin.
+You will need to generate a [JSON token](https://developers.google.com/console/help/new/#serviceaccounts) to authenticate to the registry and push images.

 The following parameters are used to configure this plugin: